flakrimjusufi/todoapp/README.md

 ]
 ~~~~

-**7. Run the test cases from the root of the project to verify that everything is working okay:**
+**7. Run the test cases from the root of the project to verify that everything is working okay**

+*Before this step, you should remove ".example" from .env.example in /tests directory and
+populate it with you environment variables*

+*Once you have set up your environment variables, execute the following command:*

 `go test ./tests`